Moving to Spain from the United States

 Self-employment.

-If you work for yourself from Spain, you owe US self-employment tax (15.3%) in addition to Spanish autonomo social security contributions (minimum ~€300/month in 2026).
-The US-Spain Totalization Agreement (see Banking section) determines which country's social security system you contribute to, but it only applies for up to five years of temporary assignment.
-Long-term residents generally pay into Spain's system and can exempt US self-employment tax.
+If you work for yourself from Spain, you owe US self-employment tax in addition to Spanish autonomo social security contributions [6].
+The U.S.-Spain Totalization Agreement determines which country's social security system you contribute to, and the agreement provides certificates of coverage so contributions are not duplicated [6].
+Long-term residents generally pay into Spain's system and exempt US self-employment tax with the appropriate certificate [6].

 Healthcare Transition

-Medicare does not cover any medical expenses outside the United States.
+Medicare does not cover medical expenses outside the United States.
 If you are on Medicare when you move, you can keep Part A (hospital insurance) premium-free since you paid into it through payroll taxes, but it will not pay claims from Spanish providers.
 Part B (medical insurance) charges monthly premiums whether you use it or not.
 Many expats drop Part B to avoid the cost and re-enroll during a Special Enrollment Period if they return, though late enrollment penalties may apply if you lack creditable coverage abroad.

 Spanish public healthcare (SNS).

 Once you are registered in Spain's social security system through employment or autonomo status, you and your dependents qualify for public healthcare.
 The system is regional, managed by each autonomous community.
 Coverage is broad: primary care, specialist referrals, emergency services, hospitalization, and prescription drugs (with copays scaled by income).
 Quality is generally high, with wait times varying by region and specialty.
-Madrid and Catalonia tend to have shorter waits than rural areas.

 Non-Lucrative Visa holders

 do not have work authorization and therefore are not in Spain's social security system.
 You must carry private health insurance with full coverage and no copays to qualify for this visa.
 Policies from Sanitas, Adeslas, and ASISA are commonly accepted by consulates.
-Expect to pay €100-€200/month depending on age.

 The coverage gap.